 BBQ Fruit Salad

-I topped the fruit salad with a big dollop of my guilt free lemon cream, which is quickly becoming my favourite recipe of the year (you will never guess what this stuff is made of).
+I topped the Grilled Fruit Salad with a big dollop of my guilt free lemon cream, which is quickly becoming my favourite recipe of the year (you will never guess what this stuff is made of).
 If you don’t have time to make the lemon cream then coconut whip or ice cream would also be good.

 If you make this recipe let me know in the comment section below, I would love to hear what you think or take a photo and tag me (@everylastbite_) on Instagram, I love seeing your photos!